-The Group carries out evaluations to better understand employees' performance at the end of each year.
+The Group carries out staff performance reviews annually.
 Staff members who have attained remarkable achievements and made outstanding contribution will be recognized by means of material rewards, honours and promotion opportunities.
-Meanwhile, for employees with average performance, the Group drives them towards improvement mainly through encouragement complemented with two-way review as appropriate.
 We offer suitable vocational training, arrangements and career path to promising employees as well, so as to equip them for more responsibilities and facilitate the growth of both the Group and the employees.